-This ensures that you are able to get comfortable with the process, and can work out any potential kinks, before making a infused batch.
+This ensures you can get comfortable with the process and work out any potential kinks before making an infused batch.

 Maintain Proper Temperature Control

-When making this recipe, it is extremely important to take your time and be patient.
+When making this recipe, taking your time and patience is extremely important.

-It takes quite a bit if time to bring the mixture to temperature, upwards of thirty minutes.
+It takes quite a bit to bring the mixture to temperature, upwards of thirty minutes.

-While it may be tempting to blast the heat and try to get the temperature up fast, it is not the best approach.
+While it may be tempting to blast the heat and get the temperature up fast, it is not the best approach.

 A low and slow heating approach will ensure you have the best possible final product.

-Too fast heating, or a lack of patience, may resort in a burned or scorched batch of caramel.
+Too fast heating or a lack of patience may result in a burned or scorched batch of caramel.